 Understanding the processes explaining parasitic disease dynamics across scales is fundamental to predicting future infection and extinction risk in natural systems.
-Here we investigated context-dependencies of fish community prevalence estimates of the black spot disease across multiple scales to elucidate the roles of sampling effort, sampling method bias, spatial occurrence patterns and environmental predictors in estimating host infection prevalence.
+Here, we investigated context-dependencies of fish community prevalence estimates of the black spot disease across multiple scales to elucidate the roles of sampling effort, sampling method bias, spatial occurrence patterns and environmental predictors in estimating host infection prevalence.
 Results suggested that prevalence is distributed in a non-random, heterogeneous way across the landscape with small sampling effort largely overestimating regional prevalence.
 We provide evidence for inconsistent method-induced bias in prevalence estimates at both the lake and landscape-scale, sometimes leading to high variation in prevalence estimates.
 The fish sampling method also influenced the sampling effort needed to reach accurate landscape prevalence estimates, with observational snorkeling transects requiring the least amount of samples to achieve accurate estimates.
 The best predictors of site-scale prevalence were local metrics such as water physico-chemistry and community structure, suggesting that small-scale monitoring and management might be appropriate for future conservation strategies.
 Our findings also suggest that encounter dilution effects by host decoy or physical obstruction reduce infection prevalence in fish hosts.
 However, we observed many non-linearities in these effects suggesting complex interactions that we could not disentangle with our approach.
 Therefore, we encourage more research across larger spatial and temporal scales to deepen our understanding of the processes linking these predictors to infection parameters.

 Author’s contributions